Patient Frequently Asked Questions

 ArrowForward

-You can decline your position on the waitlist on TAF’s Waitlist Hub.
-Enter your last name, date of birth, and waitlist personal identification number (PIN).
-You received your waitlist personal identification number (PIN) when you applied for the disease program waitlist.
-When your waitlist record is displayed, click “DECLINE” to be removed from the waitlist.
+If you are receiving assistance from another organization, you must decline your position on the waitlist on TAF’s Waitlist Hub.
+Enter your last name, date of birth, and the waitlist personal identification number (PIN) you received when you applied for the waitlist.
+When your waitlist record is displayed, click “DECLINE.”
 If you do not have access to your PIN, please contact a TAF Patient Advocate at (855) 845-3663.

 ArrowForward